top of page

 Pro - The food is extremely tasty and mostly organic

-Con - If you love fast food or take away options are limited.
+Con - If you love fast food or take away the options are limited.
 Option one, byrek which is filo dough with meat or cheese/yogurt or option two, pizza in most places outside of the capital

 Pro - Shop owners are always super friendly and welcoming